Aladin147/BLKWDS_Manager/docs/Journal.md

 - Add unit tests for the Member Management, Project Management, and Gear Management components
 - Enhance the existing systems with additional features as needed
 - Continue to monitor and improve the error handling system based on user feedback

+## 2025-06-02: Studio Management Migration Plan - Phase 7

+Today we developed a comprehensive migration plan for transitioning from our current booking system (using boolean flags for studios) to the new studio-based system.
+This migration is necessary to support the Studio Management component we've been implementing.

+After analyzing the build errors and the current state of our codebase, we've decided to take a systematic, professional approach to this migration rather than implementing quick fixes or workarounds.

+### Migration Strategy

+1. **Create Clear Conversion Utilities**
+   - Implement utilities to convert between Booking and BookingV2 models
+   - Create adapter methods in services to support both models during transition

+2. **Implement Feature Flags**
+   - Add feature flags to control the migration process
+   - Allow toggling between old and new systems during development

+3. **Migrate Core Components First**
+   - Update DBService with V2 methods
+   - Ensure controllers properly handle the new models

+4. **Migrate UI Components Incrementally**
+   - Update screens and widgets one by one
+   - Start with simpler components and move to more complex ones
+   - Test thoroughly after each update

+5. **Clean Up and Finalize**
+   - Remove old code and models once migration is complete
+   - Update documentation and ensure consistent naming

+### Implementation Timeline

+1. **Week 1: Core Infrastructure**
+   - Create conversion utilities between Booking and BookingV2
+   - Implement feature flags
+   - Update DBService with V2 methods

+2. **Week 2: UI Migration - Part 1**
+   - Update BookingListScreen to use BookingV2
+   - Update BookingDetailScreen to use BookingV2

+3. **Week 3: UI Migration - Part 2**
+   - Update CalendarView to use BookingV2
+   - Update remaining UI components

+4. **Week 4: Testing and Cleanup**
+   - Comprehensive testing
+   - Remove old code and models
+   - Update documentation

+This approach will ensure a clean, maintainable, and robust system that we can build upon in the future, without duplicates, spaghetti code, or hacks.

+## Next Steps

+- Implement conversion utilities between Booking and BookingV2
+- Add feature flags to control the migration process
+- Update DBService with V2 methods
+- Begin migrating UI components incrementally